Rkkss/ComfyUI-H3-Turbo-LoRA-Bridge/README.md

 Other numbers can improve quality/prompt but are more prone to Artifacts.
 Lower value to see if you can get away with it.

-If you use it with  Ref2VA model, you need a high-ish value.
+If you use it with  Ref2VA workflow, you need a high-ish value.

 ![LoRA Bridge Preview](Previews/preview.jpg)